Žalgiris Arena: Major sports events

 Since 2011, Žalgiris Arena has hosted competitions in basketball, indoor soccer, handball, judo, dance sports, ice hockey, figure skating, boxing and other sports.

 Zalgirio Arena held the playoffs and finals of the 37th European Basketball Championship (EuroBasket 2011), which took place in September 2011.

 In 2012, the Žalgiris Arena hosted the FIBA Under-17 Basketball World Cup.

 Motocross World Championship event Night of the Jumps also took place in Žalgiris Arena in March 2013.
 This event was part of Night of the Jumps world tour.

 The King Mindaugas Cup Final Four was held at the Žalgiris Arena in 2017 and 2024.
 The home team became champions both times.

 The arena hosted The 2018 IIHF World Championship Division I matches.

 In 2020, the arena hosted one of FIBA World Olympic Qualifying Tournament.
 In its final, Lithuania lost to Slovenia, which won an Olympic berth.

 The arena hosted the 2021 FIFA Futsal World Cup group, play-offs and final matches.

 On 19 December 2022, Kaunas was announced as a host city for the 2023 EuroLeague Final Four, the first in Lithuania's sports history.
 The Final Four was held on 19–21 May 2023 in the Žalgiris Arena and the Real Madrid Baloncesto won the Championship Game versus the Olympiacos B.C.
 79–78.

 On 10–14 January 2024, Žalgirio arena hosted ISU European Figure Skating Championships 2024.

 The arena hosted World Modern Pentathlon Championships in August 2025.
 The swimming competition took place in a nearby pool.

 On September 27, 2025, at the Žalgirio Arena, Lithuanian boxer, European champion, Olympian, World Boxing Association welterweight world champion Eimantas Stanionis held his first professional fight in Lithuania during the UTMA 13 X STANIONIS PROMOTIONS tournament.
 His opponent was South African Jabulani Makhense.
 In front of 12,000 spectators, the Lithuanian won the fight by decision with a score of 99:91, 100:90, 99:91.

-Žalgirio arena will also co-host the UEFA Futsal Euro 2026.
+Žalgirio arena hosted one group and a quarterfinal of UEFA Futsal Euro 2026.